florenceasitwas/site/affiliations.md

 ## Thank You to the Following:

+The Lounsbury Foundation

 Opera del Duomo and Mons.
 Timothy Verdon

-Kunsthistorisches Instituit and Dr. Alessandro Nova
+Kunsthistorisches Instituit, Firenze and Dr. Alessandro Nova

 Villa I Tatti, the Harvard Center for Italian Renaissance Studies and Dr. Alina Payne